Curt Weldon: 1984–2004

 Weldon first ran for a seat in the U.S. House of Representatives for the 7th district of Pennsylvania in 1984 on the Republican ticket, losing to incumbent Democrat Robert W. Edgar by just 412 votes even as Ronald Reagan carried the district by over 20 points.
 However, Edgar did not seek re-election in 1986 but instead ran for the U.S. Senate against Arlen Specter.
 Weldon then ran again for Edgar's seat in 1986 and won with a comfortable margin.

 Weldon's margin for re-election grew considerably since 1986, handily defeating Democratic opponents even as Delaware County, once a classic Rockefeller Republican bastion, became friendlier to Democrats at the national level.
-In 2000, for instance, he was re-elected with 65% of the vote even though Democratic Presidential candidate Al Gore won Delaware County with 54% of the vote.
+In 2000, for instance, he was re-elected with 65% of the vote even though Democratic presidential candidate Al Gore won Delaware County with 54% of the vote.

 In 2004, Weldon won with 59% of the vote.
-By contrast, Democratic Presidential candidate John Kerry got 53% of the district's vote that year.
-Weldon's Democratic opponent, Paul Scoles, spent $24,000 dollars running against the nine-term incumbent; in that 2003–2004 election cycle, Weldon received nearly $900,000 in campaign contributions.
+By contrast, Democratic presidential candidate John Kerry got 53% of the district's vote that year.
+Weldon's Democratic opponent, Paul Scoles, spent $24,000 running against the nine-term incumbent; in that 2003–2004 election cycle, Weldon received nearly $900,000 in campaign contributions.
 Scoles entered the race in the last 90 days of the campaign, when the original Democratic candidate, Greg Philips, was called up for Reserve duty to support the Iraq War.